Home > General > Supercharged! Convince me you nutters!!

 If you really sat down and worked it out including tyres and servicing and insurance it would be more of a break even situation which is what HMRC intend as you shouldn't lose out on any expense you incur while working.

-I'd love to be able to class my home as my start location and work for myself and the get a nice SC with fuel card so go for it fella Smile FFRR 2005 facelift With an SC Grille and that's it!
+I'd love to be able to class my home as my start location and work for myself and the get a nice SC with fuel card so go for it fella Smile FFRR MY06 facelift With TDV8 Alloys Zeros/ATR's

 View user's profile Send private message View poster's gallery Reply with quote